My presentation as an engineer started with raising a question for myself, and what I learned from it

 Be aware of the output

-Of course, inputting information is important, but
+While inputting information is certainly important,

 To continue